noot/onion-server/README.md

 # hidden service server

-A CLI that will host a static website as a hidden service.
+A CLI that will host a static website as a .onion hidden service.

 ## Requirements